kbobrowski/en-i13n/README.md

 [#774](https://github.com/corona-warn-app/cwa-app-android/issues/774),
 [#737](https://github.com/corona-warn-app/cwa-app-android/issues/737)).

+#### Compatibility notes

+- Confirmed to be working with Play Services 20.21.17

+- Devices with Android 6 (and perhaps others as well) need to use `-e` option to patch a bug in Play Services 20.21.17

+- Note that if package name defined in file with Diagnosis Keys is not matching current app package name it will result in ApiException

 #### How is it working

 The trick is to override app signature on the fly while Play Services is parsing